 What economics urgently needs is a return to the Principle of Bi-Valence, i.e. true/false, in order to minimize the zone of indeterminism.
 For scientists, the guiding motto is “It is better to be precisely right than roughly wrong!”

 When we focus on the formalized part of Keynes' theory there is no way around the fact that it is precisely wrong.
 Keynes stated in the General Theory: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.”
 (1973, p.
 63)

 This elementary syllogism contains a fundamental conceptual error/mistake/fraud (2011) that invalidates all I=S-models without exception.
-The fundamental flaw of the General Theory is that Keynes got the foundational distinction between income and profit wrong.
+The lethal flaw of the General Theory is that Keynes got the foundational distinction between income and profit wrong.
 Now, because I=S is wrong, the multiplier is wrong, and this affects the whole employment theory.
 The only question that remains is whether Keynes's common sense arguments apply independently from the defective formal foundations.

 Now we can advance from the intense yet pointless pro/anti-Keynesianism wrestling of Cafe Hayek, viz.
 “The evidence for the Keynesian worldview is very mixed”, to the straightforward Principle of Bi-Valence, which states unambiguously and definitively that Paul Krugman, Russ Roberts, and Simon Wren-Lewis are outside of science because they refer to models that are built upon the logically defective and empirically refutable I=S-proposition.#2

 Pro/anti-Keynesianism survives because ‘nothing is clear and everything is possible’ is the perfect motto for a sitcom of indeterminate duration.